darkshoxx/DiscordBlogBot/README.md

 }]
 ```

-such that:
-The bot token contains a string of the bot token from Discord
-(see above on how to get the token)
-The Channel ID is the id of the channel you want the bot to post the messages in
-(see above on how to get the channel ID)
 BLOGS is a list containing dicts of entires, one for each blog.
 The author is self-explanatory,
 the url should point to the blog base API.